fabianhofmann03/DFPlayerCore/README.md

 ### Responses

 The module also sends responses, which include certain statuses.
 To deal with these responses, you can make and set a response handler.
 A response handler is a function, that gets all the data sent from the module.
-It will be executed every time a valid response has been recognized.
+It will be called every time a valid response has been recognized.
 A response handler must look like this:

 ```c